DylanGermann/hangman-game/README.md

-# hangmane-game
+# hangman-game
- A simple hangmane game in Go
+ A simple hangman game in Go

  ## How to run the program ?
  1. Make sure to install go